zivra-organization-actions/demo-custom-actions-sergioramos21/README.md

     - In the organization, there should be a new (internal) repository created
 1. Walk through the workflow and explain how the workflow is built
     - Public action used to retrieve the GitHub App authentication token used for checking out private actions
+    - Private actions used to parse the issue and create a new repository in the organization
-    - Private actions checked out separately
+      - Private actions are checked out separately
     - Public action used for creating issue comments
-    - Show the private actions used by the workflow (`action.yml` file, libraries used, ...)
+    - Show the source code of the private actions used by the workflow (`action.yml` file, `index.js`, libraries used, ...)

 ### Cleanup